-product_name (string) The name of the installed product.
-This becomes the value of the <Product Name="..."> attribute in the generated .wxs file.

-program_files (FileManifest) Files to materialize in the Program Files/product_name> directory upon install.
+- product_name The name of the installed product.
+This becomes the value of the <Product Name="..."> attribute in the generated .wxs file. - product_version The version string of the installed product.
+This becomes the value of the <Product Version="..."> attribute in the generated .wxs file. - product_manufacturer The author of the product.
+This becomes the value of the <Product Manufacturer="..."> attribute in the generated .wxs file. - program_files Files to materialize in the Program Files/product_name> directory upon install. - add_wxs_file (path: str, preprocessor_parameters: Optional[dict[str, str])) Adds an existing .wxs file to be processed as part of building this installer.

-WiXInstaller.add_wxs_file()

-Adds an existing .wxs file to be processed as part of building this installer.

-path (string) The filesystem path to the .wxs file to add.
-The file will be copied into a temporary directory as part of building the installer and the destination filename will be the same as the file's name.

-preprocessor_parameters (Optional[dict[string, string]]) Preprocessor parameters to define when invoking candle.exe for this .wxs file.
+- path The filesystem path to the .wxs file to add.
+The file will be copied into a temporary directory as part of building the installer and the destination filename will be the same as the file's name. - preprocessor_parameters Preprocessor parameters to define when invoking candle.exe for this .wxs file.
 These effectively constitute -p arguments to candle.exe.